kuty22/Kong-Flask_APIs-management/README.md

 APIs:
   - `flask-api-no-auth` doesn't need special authentification.
-  - `flask-api-auth-key` requiered an authentification key.
+  - `flask-api-auth-key` requieres an authentification key.
-  - `flask-api-auth-basic` required an Basic authentification username/password.
+  - `flask-api-auth-basic` requires basic authentification with username/password.
-> APIs are not exposed you only can access to them by Kong
+> APIs are not exposed.
+You only can access to them via Kong

 ## install